DanielRomanovski/ADBMacro/README.md

 python macro_recorder.py
 ```

-1. Click **Record** and perform actions in BlueStacks while the window is focused.
+1. Click **Record** and perform actions in your emulator while the window is focused.
 2. Press **Stop** (or the hotkey shown in the UI) to finish recording.
 3. Give the profile a name and save it.
 4. Select the profile and click **Play**.